Eligibility and Requirements

 - The project period will be between 8-12 weeks.

-- Awardees cannot receive concurrent federal funding.
+- Awardees cannot receive concurrent funding, federal or otherwise.

 - Awardees must submit all IRB & IACUC protocol numbers before starting their research projects.

 - Awardees must attend a course in ethics and oral presentation skills if these are offered during their period of appointment.

 - Awardees must attend bi-monthly research luncheons with UNC faculty.